-When Early Head Start is Open
+When Head Start is Open

-Early Head Start runs a 12-month program.
-The Early Head Start classroom closes for recognized holidays, some school district breaks, and staff development days.
+Head Start runs a 10-month program and attempts to follow the school calendar of the district in which each classroom operates as closely as possible.
+Head Start classrooms close for recognized holidays, breaks, superintendent/parent-teacher conference days, and staff development days.
 A calendar of events, including planned activities and closings, is sent home monthly so you can plan accordingly.